AwayFromKeyboard/Project-2_The-Lost-Lands-of-Khanelyf/README.md

   or

-* X + left click to use Undying Will (hero is inmune to damage for 3 seconds) (there is nothing to represent it visually for the moment)
+* X + left click to use Undying Will (hero is inmune to damage for 3 seconds)

 * C + left click to use Whirlwind ability (heavy damage to adjecent enemies)